fpigeonjr/reactForBeginners/README.md

 ## Lesson 15: Display Fish

 If you want to loop over something, you need an array `Object.keys` and loop via `.map`.
 This method takes in a key and outputs Fish components.
+React will yell at you if the component are not unique so we do that by adding the `key={keys}`.
+We pass the state of the fish via `details`.

 ```javascript